idbentley/yo.next/README.md

 #### Conclusion

-In both fo these cases, developers and users had to be experts at using each of the generators.
+In both of these cases, developers and users had to be experts at using each of the generators.
 Yeoman can improve this experience by doing a better job of decoupling and abstracting away the framework and domain specific requisite knowledge to put together all of these pieces.

-### Build Proccess
+### Build Process

 Although Grunt is a great task runner, it has the wrong model for Yeoman.
 This is no fault of Grunt's; it wasn't designed with a tool like Yeoman in mind.